rpmuller/ePubs/WP1.md

 meaning that each man is the measure of all things, and that, when men differ, there is no objective truth in virtue of which one is right and the other wrong.
-The doctrine is essentially sceptical, and is presumably based on the "deceitfulness" of the senses.
+The doctrine is essentially skeptical, and is presumably based on the "deceitfulness" of the senses.

 One of the three founders of pragmatism, F. C. S. Schiller, was in the